Internet Provider Comparison Table

 Best for: Price lock and DSL backup

 CenturyLink offers DSL and limited fiber service in Charleston with Price for Life guarantees that lock in your monthly rate.
 While speeds vary by location, CenturyLink provides a backup option in areas where cable or fiber providers have limited capacity during peak hours.
-The provider's simple pricing structure and lack of promotional rate increases appeal to Charleston residents seeking predictable monthly bills without surprise price hikes after introductory periods expire.
+The provider's simple pricing structure.
+Lack of promotional rate increases appeal to Charleston residents seeking predictable monthly bills without surprise price hikes after introductory periods expire.

 T-Mobile Home Internet